 3) Lab Report

 Each group will submit a lab report, which is formal in the sense that it must be typed up and properly formatted.
 All of the required figures and tables must be included, and they must be labeled clearly and properly.
+Standard format includes font size 12, type Calibri, bold titles, figures and tables are titled and sized properly

 The following are the integral parts of a lab report (no more, no less):